SouthFrank/The_Odin_Project/Fundamentals/Rock_Paper_Scissors/README.md

 Welcome to my RPS project from The Odin Project!
 Play a quick game of Rock, Paper, Scissors against the computer.

 ## It demonstrates the following:
-- Effective use of CSS grid to format the shape of the calculator
+- DOM manipulation to update scores and to add event listeners to the button

 ## Functionality:
 - All button clicks will add the correct input to the output box